Abdallah ibn Hamdan: Life

 Released shortly after, Abdallah joined Mu'nis in a campaign against the rebellious governor of Adharbayjan, Yusuf ibn Abi'l-Saj in 919, and in 920 received governorship of the districts of Tariq Khurasan and Dinawar.
 In 923/4, he was tasked with protecting the Hajj routes against the Qarmatians.
 On the return from Mecca to Baghdad, the Hajj caravan was attacked by the Qarmatians under Abu Tahir Sulayman.
 Abdallah was taken prisoner along with many important court personages, but he managed to negotiate his own release and that of the other captives in the next year.
 Finally, in 925 he was reappointed to Mosul, receiving in addition the regions of Bazabda and Qarda east of the Tigris.

 As a prominent member of the Abbasid court, Abdallah was mostly absent from Mosul, instead entrusting the region to his son al-Hasan as his deputy.
 During these years, the Hamdanids were allied with Mu'nis; on one occasion, Abdallah and his brothers promised to fight for him "until his beard grew" (Mu'nis was a eunuch).
 In 927, the Qarmatians invaded Iraq, threatening Baghdad itself, and Abdallah, with his surviving brothers, joined the Abbasid army sent against them.
 The sources credit Abdallah with playing a major role in the repulse of the Qarmatian attack; especially with the idea of destroying the bridge over the Nahr Zubara, thus preventing the Qarmatians from advancing onto Baghdad.

 Harun ibn Gharib, a cousin of al-Muqtadir who aimed to supplant Mu'nis as commander-in-chief and succeeded in being named governor of the Jibal, dismissed Abdallah from his governorship of Dinawar, which enraged the Hamdanid and caused him to come with his troops to Baghdad, to avenge himself on Harun.
 This grievance led him to ally with the police chief of Baghdad, Nazuk, and together they began to turn Mu'nis against Harun and the caliph.
-Al-Muqtadir readily gave into Mu'nis' demands to banish Harun, but the conspirators, driven by Nazuk, now determined to depose the caliph outright.
+Al-Muqtadir readily gave in to Mu'nis' demands to banish Harun, but the conspirators, driven by Nazuk, now determined to depose the caliph outright.
 On the morning of 27 February 929, they invaded the palace and deposed al-Muqtadir in favour of his half-brother, al-Qahir.
 For his role, Abdallah secured an extensive governorship, but within a few days, opposition to the new regime arose, and al-Qahir and his supporters were besieged in the caliphal palace.
 Abdallah was killed there, defending al-Qahir, whom he had sworn to protect (and who would actually reign as caliph in 932–934).
 His qualities as an honest and generous man and a brave warrior were universally admired, so that even the restored caliph, al-Muqtadir, issued a pardon for him in hopes that he might be taken alive, and then mourned his death.